ash2006xo/WorldCupSimulator2026/README.md

 # World Cup Simulator 2026
-an application for predicting the games in worlcup
+an application for predicting the WorldCup games

 Final Project for Advanced Programming